 1. Become a Car Seat Expert

 If anyone should be an expert in car seat usage and safety guidelines, it should be us as the parents and consumers who actually use these devices to protect our children.
 It’s important to thoroughly read your car seat’s manual to ensure proper installation and use.
-Likewise, you should also look up your state’s laws on car seat safety to make sure you’re not doing anything illegal in terms of the direction that the seat is facing in and other specifics.
+Likewise, you should also look up your state’s laws on car seat safety to make sure you’re not doing anything illegal in terms of the direction that the seat is facing and other specifics.

 2. Briefly Check On Kids Using Your Rear View Mirrors

 The center in-cabin rearview mirror is useful for checking on your kids without having to turn around, but it should only be used in brief glances and sparingly to prevent extended distractions from the road.
 Nonetheless, this component is an asset for every parent with toddlers because it can help you make sure they’re not doing anything crazy like unbuckling themselves, trying to throw items out of the window, bullying their siblings, or any number of other parenting issues that could present the need for your intervention.
 Also, make sure your mirrors are properly adjusted before every departure.
 If there is dust on the mirror, wipe it off before it’s too late to deviate you on your way.

 3. Use Your Hazards and Pull Over if There’s a Problem

 If something requires your attention in the backseat to the extent that it can’t be addressed while you’re driving or stopped at a red light, you might be tempted to put it off until you reach the next exit or your destination.
 It’s better to be safe than sorry, so if you notice that your toddler has unbuckled themselves, is handling something that they shouldn’t be, or is having a non-stop tantrum, it may be better to just turn your hazard lights on, gradually slow down, and pull over to a safe area on the side of the road where there’s ample distance between your vehicle and passing motorists.
 But the best way to keep you protected while you’re driving is to get car insurance.

 4. Don’t Follow Closely Behind Other Vehicles